 I'm a real girl boss.

-Retail Bliss is my side hustle.
+Coaching is my side hustle.
 It's something I do because when I started Encircled, I saw so many online business owners struggling, and I knew I could help.

 There aren't a lot of resources out there specifically for product-based female entrepreneurs.
 Resources that acknowledge both the mental challenges of entrepreneurship (I.e. What do I do to feel less alone?
 Will I ever be successful?) as well as the practical (I.e. how do I build a marketing plan?
 How much inventory should I have?
 How do I ship a product?).